of the South, the 1946 directed by Harve Foster and Wilfred Jackson, remains the mouse’s most controversial endeavor.

 How do I watch of the South?

-However, if you have any doubt as to whether Song of the South will ever be available for streaming, just listen to former Disney CEO Bob Iger.
-In March of 2020, when asked whether the film would see a release, he described it as “not appropriate in today’s world” and confirmed that it wouldn’t be suitable for release even with an “outdated cultural depictions” disclaimer.
+However, if you have any doubt as to whether Song of the South will ever be available for streaming, listen to former Disney CEO Bob Iger.
+In March 2020, when asked whether the film would see a release, he described it as “not appropriate in today’s world”.
+He confirmed it wouldn’t be suitable for release even with an “outdated cultural depictions” disclaimer.

-The VHS copies on eBay can fetch as much as $400.00, while the last theatrical screening in the US was in 1986. has never seen a DVD / VHS release in the US either, though it has been made available in other countries.
+The VHS copies on eBay can fetch as much as $400.00, while the last theatrical screening in the US was in 1986. has never seen a DVD / VHS release in the US, though it has been available in other countries.

 Related: Disney+ will not make “Song of the South” or the Jim Crow scene from “Dumbo” available for streaming